tcu93/catalog_apache/README.md

-# sdfkjdFull Stack Web Developer Exercise 4: Item Catalog
+# Full Stack Web Developer Exercise 4: Item Catalog

 ## Objective
 Create an application to demonstrate CRUD functionality and OAUTH support for Google + Login and authentication/authorization.